olituks/dart-polymer-boilerplate/README.md

 Status
 ------
 Currently the project is in a alpha stage.
-I'm concentred to dart and polymler, I wanth to have shortly the GAE backend to perfrom authentication.
+I'm concentred to dart and polymler, I want to have shortly the GAE backend to perfrom authentication.

 Covered
 -------